amirkadri46/amirkadri46/README.md

 ## 🎓 Education & Certifications

-🎓 **Postgraduate in Data Science & Analytics in AI & ML** - Imarticus Learning (2024-2025)
+🎓 **Postgraduate in Data Science & Analytics in AI & ML** – Imarticus Learning (2024-2025)
-🎓 **Bachelor of Science in Information Technology** - S.M Shetty College, Mumbai University (2021-2024)
+🎓 **Bachelor of Science in Information Technology** – S.M Shetty College, Mumbai University (2021-2024)

 ### 📜 Recent Certifications
-- 🏆 **Complete Data Science, Machine Learning, DL, NLP Bootcamp**
+- 🏆 Complete Data Science, Machine Learning, DL, NLP Bootcamp
-- 🏆 **LLM Engineering: Master AI, Large Language Models & Agents**
+- 🏆 LLM Engineering: Master AI, Large Language Models & Agents
-- 🏆 **Complete Generative AI Course With Langchain and Huggingface**
+- 🏆 Complete Generative AI Course with LangChain and Huggingface

 ---

 <div align="center">

-*"The best way to predict the future is to invent it - and I believe AI is the key to that future."*
+*"The best way to predict the future is to invent it – and I believe AI is the key to that future."*

 </div>